nspyre-org/nspyre/docs/contributing.rst

 .. code-block:: console

-  1. Use this format the numbers in your list like 1., 2., etc.
+  1. Use this to format the items in your list like 1., 2., etc.

   A. To make items in your list go like A., B., etc. Both uppercase and lowercase letters are acceptable.